-Store vitamins and iron, convert stored sugar to usable sugar when the body’s sugar levels fall below normal, destroy old red blood cells and produce bile to break down and digest fats.
+As the biggest gland in the body, the liver does many vital jobs to keep you alive and at peak health.
+Most notable among those 500 jobs are: storing vitamins and iron, converting stored sugar to usable sugar when the body’s sugar levels fall below normal, destroying old red blood cells, and producing bile to break down and digest fats.

 Tea is widely considered to be beneficial for health, but evidence has shown that it may have benefits for the liver.
 A study based in Japan found that drinking 5-10 cups of green tea a day was associated with improved blood markers of liver health.
 This may be down to a compound known to assist liver function named catechin.
 Green tea is packed full of this plant antioxidant.
 Just be mindful of green tea extract as it can have a negative effect.

 This includes, but is not limited to, broccoli, cauliflower, brussels sprouts, cabbage and kale.
 These vegetables are a major source of glutathione, which triggers the toxin cleansing enzymes of the liver.
 Eating cruciferous vegetables will increase production of glucosinolate in your system, which helps flush out carcinogens and other toxins.

 In addition to its use as a spice and pigment, turmeric has been used in India for medicinal purposes for centuries.
 Curcumin is the active ingredient in turmeric, and it has powerful biological properties.
 This spice helps the enzymes that flush out toxins and contains antioxidants that repair liver cells.
 It also assists the liver in detoxing metals, while boosting bile production.